 Learn more: Telegraph News- Dogs left at home alone ‘as traumatized as children’

-There is a dog park located at the The Sea Ranch offering the perfect and safe spot for your dog to run, sniff and socialize.
-To get to the park from Highway One, turn east on Deer Trail (Mile Marker 56.88) and drive a short distance to the first rock driveway on the right and park within the fenced in area.
+After being on a leash all day, you want your dog to have a safe spot for your dog to run, sniff and socialize.
+Then you’ll want to visit The Sea Ranch Dog Park.
+To get to the park from Highway One, turn east on Deer Trail (Mile Marker 56.88) and drive a short distance to the first rock driveway on the right, and park within the fenced-in area.
 Take the walking path east to the dog park.

-For information about other dog friendly hikes in the Mendonoma region visit www.NatureDogs.com – California Regions: Sonoma County (Bay Area) and Mendocino County (North Coast).
+Additionally, information about other dog-friendly hikes in the Mendonoma region is found at www.NatureDogs.com – California Regions: Sonoma County (Bay Area) and Mendocino County (North Coast).

 VETERINARY AND PET SERVICES